 THREE – Drinking gives you a beer belly

 Duh.
 No brainer here.
 Yeah, we know people still argue about whether excess alcohol consumption directly causes Homer Simpson style beer guts.
-But the fact is, alcohol gives you “empty” calories, can mess with your hormones, suppresses fat oxidation and stimulates your appetite.
+But the fact is, alcohol gives you “empty” calories, can mess with your hormones, suppresses fat oxidation and stimulates your hunger management.
 The end result is often weight gain, whether that’s packed on your tummy or any other place you wish it wasn’t.

 How to Fight the Booze: If you want to lose a few or just maintain that perfect 10 figure, keep it simple with some math.
 Work out what you consider moderation for you (two drinks perhaps?), work out how many calories they’ll cost, and work that into your calorie budget for the day.
 Then, just work out.